simolus3/drift/docs/pages/docs/Generation options/index.md

   description: Options for `drift_dev` and `build_runner` to change the generated code.
   weight: 7
 template: layouts/docs/list
-#path: docs/advanced-features/builder_options/
+path: docs/advanced-features/builder_options/
-#aliases:
+aliases:
-# - "options/"
+ - "options/"
 ---

 The `drift_dev` package supports a range of options that control how code